 …and a different version, preferred by some (the drop-off and restart is fun):

-I thought this was some kind of Appalachian or deep south or bluegrass derivative.
-Nope.
-Turns out this is remastered version of a folksong called “Tancha Mebushi” from the Okinawa and Ryukyu Islands of Japan.
+I thought this was some kind of Appalachian or deep south or bluegrass derivative, but was wrong.
+This is a remastered version of a folksong called “Tancha Mebushi” from the Okinawa and Ryukyu Islands of Japan.
 Here’s the original:

 I love that, rather than create a new and random piece of music, K.K.
 Faire is carefully based on a traditional song.